About

 Compensation

-• Benefits package: annual personal/sick time days, annual merit based bonus pay, health insurance, dental insurance, vision insurance, life insurance, disability income benefits, voluntary accident and critical care plans, flexible spending account, health savings account, commuter benefits, paid family leave, free lunch plan, professional development opportunities, 403(b) retirement plan with significant employer contribution* (*waiting period applies).
+• Benefits package: 10 days annual personal/sick time, annual merit-based bonus pay, health insurance, dental insurance, vision insurance, life insurance, disability income benefits, flexible spending account, health savings account, commuter benefits, paid family leave, daily complimentary lunch, professional development opportunities, 403(b) retirement plan with a 7% employer contribution after 2-years employment.

 How to Apply